yellowmessenger/documentation/docs/cookbooks/getting_started.md

 * If the PAN given by the user is of the wrong format, let the user know that the PAN is incorrect because it’s in the wrong format.

-## 27. Closure	"* Every use case needs closure.
+## 27. Closure: Every use case needs closure
 * The bot should not stop with one use and hang right there.
-* Ask the user if he needs further help."
+* Ask the user if he needs further help.